vladkinoman/just-my-notes/games/game-recommendations.md

 - Prey.
 - +Dark Messiah of Might and Magic.
 Some other games have Immersive Sim components too: Hitman Blood Money (with 1st person), Metal Gear Solid V (with its AI system), Fallout New Vegas (with its 1st person view and hardcore mode).

-## Hack 'n' Slash
+## Hack 'n' Slash (character action games)

-### Devil May Cry
+- Devil May Cry:

-> But 1, 3, and 5 are all masterpieces.
+  > But 1, 3, and 5 are all mast erpieces.
 4 is just another solid game in comparison.
   - DMC5: Mechanically the best game in the series.
   - DMC3 (with 2): was genre defining, had the best story, perfect representation of the series.
   - DMC1: literally create a genre (Character action games or, to be more precise, Character Hack 'n' Slash games).
   - DMC4 - Aged better in terms of story and gameplay.
 Hated the fact it was rushed.
 3 to 4 added onto the incredible combat and made it even more nuts.
 Some players over rate 4 because it was their first and that makes total and complete sense.
 But it has never been the best.
 Middle of the road game.
 And that's still a good thing because the DMC series is generally great.
   - DmC - Gameplay wise it's extremely fun, it just bastardizes everything else.
   - DMC2 - Ehhhh.

+- Metal Gear Rising: Revengeance.

+- NieR:Automata.

+- Ninja Gaiden Black + 2.

+- Onimusha (PS2) series isn't 'pure' hack-and-slash but still has some cool melee stuff going on (and moreso as the series progressed).

+- Bayonetta 2.
+It's just so well put together and satisfying to play.